 3. "Free balloons" without engines are forced to .
-4. The ending of the war meant that thousands of . were available.

-5. The first regular public air service from London to Paris was started in
+5. The first regular public air service from London to Paris was started in .

-6. Air freight is expensive but is often thought worth while for such goods as , as well as for things urgently needed such as spare parts for machinery,
+6. Air freight is expensive but is often thought worth while for such goods as , as well as for things urgently needed such as spare parts for machinery, .